carlluck/rsqsim-analysis/catalogs/rundir2740/bbp_LA_BASIN_500/rotated_ruptures_m7p2_reverse/README.md

 | Distance | 20.0, 50.0, 100.0 km | 3-dimensional distance between the site and the rupture surface. |
 | **Total # Simulations** | **3672** | Total number of combinations of the above. |

-## M7.2 Reverse RSQSim Rupture Match Criteria
+## M7.2 Reverse Rupture Match Criteria
 *[(top)](#table-of-contents)*

-We condisder 68 events in the catalog which match the following criteria:
+We condisder 68 events which match the following criteria:

 * M=[7.15,7.25]
 * Ztor=[0.0,5.0]